sjothen/netbsd-asan/README.md

 * Continue adding interceptor functions for syscalls writing to memory and begin adding syscalls that read from memory.
 * Add `touch_mem()` function to touch each byte of a null-terminated string.

+#### Week 3

+* Tie up loose ends with interceptor functions.
+* Begin copying the address sanitizer functionality needed for the interceptor functions.

+#### Week 4

+* Travel home to Canada.